ParallelMaths/parallel/pages/6-09-pancakes.md

 Each burned part has an equivalent perfectly cooked part, so half of the pancake is burned.
 :::

-:::problem id=2_2 marks=2
+::: problem id=2_2 marks=2
-__2.2__ You are a hungry Mathematician and you are offered either one pancake with an 12cm diameter, or two pancakes with a 6cm diameter.
+__2.2__ You are a hungry mathematician and you are offered either one pancake with an 12cm diameter, or two pancakes with a 6cm diameter.

 Assuming you would like as much pancake as possible, which option should you choose?